 Snake plants typically experience problems with overwatering rather than underwatering, but they can suffer from either.

-Signs of overwatering include rotting leaves or roots, drooping, and yellowing.
+Signs of overwatering include rotting leaves or roots, drooping, flopping, and yellowing leaves.
 If the roots become rotten, the plant has a hard time taking in water and oxygen, which can lead to yellow leaves or discolored spots.

 Underwatering snake plants may lead them to develop brown, crispy leaf tips.